-- To conduct a detailed and comprehensive analysis of the challenges imposed by the microservices architecture, in the consumption of the offered - by the underlying INFINITECH microservices - business functionalities from any client applications or services.
-The analysis takes into consideration commonly applied approaches, focusing on their advantages and disadvantages and documenting the rationale for the selection of the API Gateway pattern.
-Although the results remained unchanged from the previous iteration, they are included in the deliverable for coherency reasons. - To document the INFINITECH Open API Gateway design specifications that formulate the solution of the single entry-point for the added-value analytics functionalities and other core offerings of INFINITECH, and a core ingredient of the INFINITECH Reference Architecture.
-The design specifications document the set of main functionalities of the component, the core design decisions and the design specifications that were driven by these decisions.
-Moreover, the high-level architecture of the component is defined and the two distinct modules that compose this architecture are documented in detail.
-Finally, the design specifications are complemented with the documentation of the supported use cases from each module and their respective sequence diagrams.
-Although the design specifications remained unchanged from the previous iteration, they are included in the deliverable for coherency reasons. - To deliver the first prototype version of the INFINITECH Open API Gateway and provide the technical documentation of the delivered version.
-In this context, the deliverable provides the supplementary technical documentation of the delivered version, describing in detail the implementation aspects of the two core modules of the INFINITECH Open API Gateway, presenting the implemented functionalities and how these modules were successfully integrated to formulate the delivered version. - To document the updated list of well-established open-source technologies, libraries and frameworks which are leveraged during the implementation phase of the INFINITECH Open API Gateway component.
+- To document the results of the detailed and comprehensive analysis of the challenges imposed by the microservices architecture, in the consumption of the offered by the underlying INFINITECH microservices business functionalities from any client applications or services.
+During this analysis, the commonly applied approaches were presented and analysed, focusing on their advantages and disadvantages.
+In addition to this, the rationale for the selection of the API Gateway pattern as the basis for the design of the INFINITECH Open API Gateway is presented.
+The results of the analysis remained unchanged from the previous iteration, however they are included in the deliverable for coherency reasons. - To present the final design specifications of the INFINITECH Open API Gateway which constitute the basis for the implement of the delivered solution of the single entry-point for the added-value analytics functionalities and other core offerings of INFINITECH, as one of the core ingredients of the INFINITECH Reference Architecture.
+The detailed documentation of the design specifications includes the business need which is covered and the rationale behind the design of the INFINITECH Open API Gateway.
+Furthermore, it includes the list of core functionalities of the component which were driven by the core design decisions.
+The design specifications document also the high-level architecture of the component is defined and the two distinct modules that compose this architecture.
+Finally, the documentation of the design specifications concludes with the details of the supported use cases from each module and their respective sequence diagrams.
+In terms of updates in this iteration, the documentation was extended with the analysis of the covered business need and rationale behind the design estimation. - To deliver the final and fully functional version of the INFINITECH Open API Gateway and provide the final and complete technical documentation of the delivered solution.
+To this end, the deliverable extends the previous documentation of the delivered solution in order to accommodate all the technical details of the produced and delivered final version.
+It includes the complete technical documentation of the two core modules of the INFINITECH Open API Gateway, with the final list of implemented functionalities and the complete integration details of these two module towards the delivery of the final solution.
+Finally, it provides a walkthrough from the user's perspective of the delivered solution focused on the offered user interface.